LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Test annotations
 ----------------

-It's possible to define per unit and per test annotations to be printed after the test results or when tests are skipped.
+It's possible to define per-unit and per-test annotations to be printed after the test results or when tests are skipped.
 This is particularly useful when some units or some unit tests may be run while still being developed.
 Annotations can be used to pass additional information to a user reviewing